odekyc/My_Projects/README.md

-# My_Projects
-All the python projects I've done
+All the Python3 Arithmetic Challenges I've done